EfeKarapinar1/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_05.md

-# Physics Problem: Inelastic Collision Analysis
+# Question - 5.
+Inelastic Collision

-This document provides a step-by-step solution to a classic physics problem involving momentum and energy in an inelastic collision.
+A 70 kg runner moving at $3 \text{ m/s}$ jumps onto a 140 kg stationary cart.
+What is the final speed of the cart with the runner?
+Is kinetic energy conserved in this collision?
+Explain.

 ---